Clicking Here will take you to Google, remember to hide your tracks

 Andrew Connor

-Andrew’s prior experience includes work as vice president of an Asia-focused executive search and HR consulting firm, where he managed full-cycle recruiting projects for major multinational corporations doing business throughout the Asia-Pacific region.
-He began his career as Office Manager of Tahirih Justice Center nearly 20 years ago.
+Andrew’s experience also includes work as vice president of an Asia-focused executive search and HR consulting firm, where he managed full-cycle recruiting projects for major multinational corporations doing business throughout the Asia-Pacific region.
+He began his career as Office Manager of Tahirih Justice Center 20 years ago.
 Andrew, who graduated summa cum laude from Hamilton College with a bachelor’s degree in Chinese language and Russian studies, speaks Mandarin Chinese and has spent time studying and working in Russia, China, Bangladesh, and the UK.
 He has also completed courses of study at SOAS University of London and the Capital University of Economics and Business in Beijing.

 Jian Khodadad